| Residences | Civilian Occupation |

 Robert Albert Wescoat was born at Warren Emergency Hospital in Warren, Pennsylvania, early on the morning of July 1, 1910.
 He was the fourth child of Robert Charles Wescoat (1881–1940), and Laura Hann Wescoat (née McKergin, 1882–1942), who were living in Sheffield, Pennsylvania.
 He had at least ten siblings.
 Two older siblings died prior to his birth and at least two younger sisters died very young.
 Wescoat’s father was listed as a glassblower at a bottle factory (1910 census), as a carpenter (1918 draft card), as a laborer at a powder mill (1920 census), and as a house carpenter (1930 census).

 Based on the death certificate for Wescoat’s younger sister, Laura Angeline Wescoat, the family moved to Alexandria, Virginia, after August 28, 1911, and prior to July 4, 1912.
 It appears the family had relocated to New Jersey by the end of October 1913, when Wescoat’s younger brother, Wilmer, was born in Paulsboro.
 The family was recorded on the state census on June 10, 1915, living on East Broad Street in Paulsboro.
+The family was recorded on the federal census in January 1920 living at 15 Jefferson Street West in Paulsboro.
+The next census, taken in April 1930, found the Wescoats living at 129 Pierson Avenue in Somers Point, New Jersey.

-Wescoat’s enlistment data card stated that he had a grammar school education and recorded his civilian occupation as “Unskilled occupations in printing and publishing.”
-His military paperwork described him as standing five feet, 4½ inches tall and weighing 120 lbs., with brown hair and blue eyes.
-It is unclear when he moved to Delaware, but Wescoat was a resident of New Castle County and a member of the 198th Coast Artillery of the Delaware National Guard by September 1940.
+It is unclear when he moved to Delaware, but Wescoat was a resident of New Castle County and a member of the 198th Coast Artillery Regiment (Antiaircraft) of the Delaware National Guard by September 1940.
 The Wilmington Morning News reported that he lived at 6 East Summit Avenue in Richardson Park, southwest of downtown Wilmington, for “about eight years” prior to his military service.
-That suggested that he was there from 1932 or 1934 onward, but he was not recorded at that address on the 1940 census.
+That suggested that he was there from 1932 or 1934 onward, but he was not recorded at that address on the 1940 census (or on any known indexed census record from that year).

 Military Career

-Private 1st Class Wescoat went on active duty in the U.S. Army on September 16, 1940, when the 198th Coast Artillery was federalized in Wilmington.
-He was discharged the following year, presumably just prior to November 18, 1941, when he registered for the draft.
+Private Wescoat was discharged from the U.S. Army just prior to November 18, 1941.
 The exact reason for his discharge is unclear, but he may have requested it due to his age based on a policy announced on August 19, 1941.
 In his book, The Rise of the G.I.
 Army, 1940–1941, Paul Dickson wrote that

 the Associated Press in a totally unexpected story revealed that despite the provisions of the draft extension bill, the Army was planning to release a selected 200,000 draftees, Guardsmen, and Reservists before Christmas, meaning that these men would have served, on average, less than 18 months rather than the 30 months just authorized by Congress. […] These early releases were not automatic; men had to request them.
 Those with a proven hardship would be released first, followed by married men and those who would be 28 years of age or older by July 1, 1942.